dthiagarajan/grozi_tf/README.md

 ### Notes:
 These are all in reverse chronological order to keep track of recent updates more easily.

+####6/7/15
+Now working on using TF to build a network that recognizes Tide on the shelf, as mentioned in the second current task.
+To do so, I'm essentially using the code available from TensorFlow's repo using CNN's with the CIFAR-10 dataset, and modifying it to work on images that either do or do not have Tide.
+To do so, the images in my dataset need to be reshaped to be 32 x 32.
+Then, they need to each be flattened, and the associated label byte should be added to the front of the flattened image information, as mentioned on this [page](http://stackoverflow.com/questions/35032675/how-to-create-dataset-similar-to-cifar-10/35034287).

 ####6/1/15
 Update to the error from the very beginning - it turns out that the installation page on [Tensorflow](https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#pip_install) has an outdated version.
 I installed the 0.8.0 version of TensorFlow, and now all dependencies are there, and the file that works with MNIST data works as detailed in the tutorials.